 Osteosarcoma is the most common form of bone cancer and is most often found in teenagers.
 The first signs of osteosarcoma are pain and swelling in the affected bone, with symptoms often becoming more severe at night.
 Additionally, if the tumor is in the leg, a limp or other walking difficulties may occur.
 These symptoms may be intermittent while the cancer is in its early stages, and because pain and swelling in the limbs are a normal occurrence in children and teens, it can be difficult to recognize the symptoms of osteosarcoma as an indication of cancer.
 If you or your child is showing signs of osteosarcoma and symptoms persist over the course of several weeks, promptly schedule an appointment with your physician for further testing.

-Other signs of osteosarcoma
+Other signs and symptoms of osteosarcoma

 While pain and swelling are often the earliest and most common signs of osteosarcoma, this malignancy can cause a number of other symptoms, including: